DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/1-xent/article.md

 $$y_i = \frac{e^{x_i}} {\sum_j e^{x_j}}$$

 The second problem is to define a _loss function_ that compares our function’s probability output against a target label and tries to make them as similar as possible.
-Imagine that the true labels are actually single samples from a true probability distribution, which says "given this bunch of pixels, it’s a horse 90% of the time, a dog 6% of the time, etc…".
-In this case, a reasonable way to compare two probability distributions (one of which is known, the other only provides samples) is cross entropy.
-The cross entropy between our function and reality will be minimized when the probabilities exactly match (in which case cross entropy will equal reality’s own entropy.)
+To do this, we imagine that the true labels are actually single samples from a true probability distribution, which says "given this bunch of pixels, it’s a horse 90% of the time, a dog 6% of the time, etc…".
+In this case, a reasonable way to compare two probability distributions, one of which is known, the other only provides samples, is cross entropy.
+The cross entropy between our function and "reality" will be minimized when the probabilities exactly match, in which case cross entropy will equal reality’s own entropy.

-Putting this together, we apply softmax then take cross entropy against a single target sample $t$ - this is the "softmax cross entropy" loss function:
+Putting this together, we apply softmax then take cross entropy against a single target sample $t$, which is the _softmax cross entropy_ loss function:

 \begin{equation}
 L(x, t) = -x_t + \log \sum_i \\!e^{x_i}